Suleiman700/Forge_Stats_Mod_1.19.2/README.md

 Since mining can be annoying sometimes this mod will help you with that, It can detect the ores around you (in a radious of 10).

+This mod works in single-player, multi-player & realms.

 ---

 ### How To Use: